Sukhmani99/Stocker/README.md

     Stocker/src/main/java/com/example/StockerApplication.java

- * Make sure you haven installed on your system to run this application
+ * Make sure you maven installed on your system to run this application
  * Hit the below command to run the application in the terminal

     mvn spring-boot:run